Apricot Coconut Bliss Balls

 • Coconut: I’ve used desiccated coconut, but you could easily use shredded or flakes if you prefer.
 Just note the flakes can provide a different texture and taste if they have been roasted.

-• Honey: this helps with the binding of the mixture but if you want to make this recipe vegan, you can certainly swap it for maple syrup.
-I would recommend using a bit less – so maybe just 1.5 tablespoons instead.
+• Honey: this helps with the binding of the mixture but if you want to make this recipe vegan, you can swap it for maple syrup.

 • Vanilla: I generally use vanilla essence to provide a nice taste to the mixture.